TauqeerAhmad5201/python-scripting/README.md

 - It is open source and free to use.
 This makes it a cost-effective choice for many organizations.

-### Here are some examples of Python  you can use to analyze data:
+### Here are some examples of Python scripts that you can use to analyze data:

 - A script that cleans and analyzes data from a survey.